 A2X imports the order and transaction data from Shopify and maps it into accounting transactions in your accounting system.

-To do that, A2X needs to know how you want to map the transactions in Shopify into the accounting ledger - you do this on the Accounts and Taxes mapping page.
-This mapping will differ depending on the type of business you operate, which countries and tax jurisdictions you operate in and the sort of financial reporting you need to manage your business.
+In order to do that, A2X needs to know how you want to map the transactions in Shopify into the accounting ledger - this is done on the Accounts and Taxes mapping page.
+These mappings will differ depending on the type of business you operate, which countries and tax jurisdictions you operate in and the sort of financial reporting you need to manage your business.
 We recommend consulting with an accountant or financial adviser on this, to ensure what you have configured is right for your business.

-In this article we'll explain the various types of transactions you see in A2X and what they mean.
+In this article we explain the various types of transactions you may see in A2X and what they mean.